Island in the Sun (film): Filming

 Filming started 15 October in the West Indies.
 The film was shot on location in Barbados and Grenada then in late November the unit shifted to London for studio work.
 The budget was $3 million.
+The movie opens with stock aerial footage from Jamaica.

 Reception

 As a result of playing interracial love scenes with Harry Belafonte, Joan Fontaine received poison pen mail, including some purported threats from the Ku Klux Klan.
 Fontaine turned the letters over to the FBI.

 The film received mixed reviews and its interracial themes meant it found initial difficulty in being booked in theaters in the Southern United States.
 The film also received protests prior to its opening in the North in St Paul-Minneapolis.
-It was banned in Memphis, Tennessee as “too frank a depiction of miscegenation, offensive to moral standards, and no good for either white or Negro.”
+It was banned in Memphis, Tennessee as "too frank a depiction of miscegenation, offensive to moral standards, and no good for either white or Negro."

 Zanuck had previously said he would pay the fines of any theatre owners fined for showing the film.